-We are pleased to recommend three new courses at The Graduate Center in Spring 2014 for students interested in biography:
+We are pleased to sponsor two courses in 2015-2016 through the Master of Arts in Liberal Studies (MALS) program for students interested in biography:

 Life Writing: The Art of Biography